cuthbertLab/music21/music21/doc/moduleNote.rst

 **show()**

+    Displays an object in the given format (default: musicxml) using the default display tools.
 This might need to return the file path.

 **splitAtDurations()**